 3. Individuals who witness what they believe may be discriminatory harassment of another are encouraged to report their concerns as soon as possible to the Office of Institutional Equity, their supervisors, divisional human resources or the Office of the Dean of their School.

 4. Complainants are assured that reports of harassment will be treated in a confidential manner, within the bounds of the University's legal obligation to respond appropriately to any and all allegations of harassment.

 5. Managers, including faculty managers, who receive reports of harassment should contact human resources or the Office of Institutional Equity for assistance in investigating and resolving the issue.

 6. Managers, including faculty managers, are required to implement corrective action where, after completing the investigation, it is determined corrective action is indicated.

 7. The University administration is responsible for ensuring the consistent application of this policy.

 D. Procedures for Discrimination Complaints Brought Within Hopkins

-Inquiries regarding procedures on discrimination complaints may be directed to Caroline Laguerre-Brown, Vice Provost for Institutional Equity, or Allison J. Boyle, Title IX Coordinator and the Director for Equity Compliance & Education, Wyman Park Building, Suite 515, Homewood Campus, 410-516-8075, TTY: Dial 711.
+Inquiries regarding procedures on discrimination complaints may be directed to Caroline Laguerre-Brown, Vice Provost for Institutional Equity, or Joy Gaslevic, Assistant Vice Provost, Title IX Coordinator, Wyman Park Building, Suite 515, Homewood Campus, 410-516-8075, TTY: Dial 711.

 1. For the purposes of this policy, “gender identity or expression” refers to an individual's having or being perceived as having a gender-related self-identity, self-image, appearance, expression, or behavior, whether or not those gender-related characteristics differ from those associated with the individual's assigned sex at birth.